Indiana Auto Insurance [Quotes + Definitive Coverage Guide]

 Vehicle Licensing Laws

 As mentioned previously, it is required by law in the state of Indiana to have at least the minimum required insurance coverage.
 If you are caught driving without your insurance, there are pretty considerably strict penalties that you will be faced with.
-We know that money can be tight, but the penalties may help encourage you to think twice about skipping your car insurance policy.
+We know that money can be tight, but the penalties may help encourage you to think twice about skipping your auto insurance policy.

 Not only will your car’s registration be suspended so you can’t drive your own car, but your license will also be suspended.
 Meaning you can’t drive ANY vehicle!
 So while you may not have to necessarily pay a fine, you will automatically go from driving without insurance to not be able to drive at all!
-So be sure to always have your proof of insurance, driver’s license, and your car’s registration if you are every pulled over by law enforcement.
+So be sure to always have your proof of insurance, driver’s license, and your car’s registration if you are ever pulled over by law enforcement.

 Teen Driver Laws